sohan2410/GitFest/README.md

 - Solve Issue: After identifying the problem, it is now time to consider next steps.
 In this case, Google and mentors will come to your aid.
 Make the most of both opportunities.

 - Open a Pull Request: It's time to open your PR after reading everything that has ever been written online and everything that will be written in the future.
-This will be the wonderful opportunity to learn yet more 100 ways that git can make you cry!
+This will be a wonderful opportunity to learn yet more 100 ways that git can make you cry!

 - Climb the Leaderboard: It's time to conquer the scoreboard and take advantage of that fleeting "I love Programming" feeling after another restless night seeing your PR merge!!